hmlendea/ck2-hip-more-cultures-and-religions/README.md

 # Features

 ## Cultures
+- Thracian (Thrakoi) - new Thracian group
 - Dacian (Daoi) - new Thracian group
-- Thracian (Thrakoi) - new Thracian group
+- Boii (Boio) - Celtic group
-- Hellenic / Old Greek (Ellen) - Byzantine group
+- Hellenic/Old Greek (Ellen) - Byzantine group

 ## Religions
 - Zamolxian - new Balkan group
 - Hellenistic - Pagan group (It's the same as in vanilla, but made playable)

+## Others
+- Many new landed title dynamic cultural names for the newly added cultures
+- Some new titular landed titles
+- Some new graphical culture types
+- New dynasties for the new cultures

 # Installation